 Error Code "Routing Problem" (24) with error sub-code

-"Unsupported Frequency Slot Assignment value" (TDB).
+"Unsupported Frequency Slot Assignment value" (TBD4).

-A Frequency Slot Selection TLV can be constructed by a node and

-added to an ERO Hop Attributes subobject in order to be processed

-by downstream nodes (transit and egress).
-As defined in

-[RFC7570], the R bit reflects the LSP_REQUIRED_ATTRIBUTE and

-LSP_ATTRIBUTE semantic defined in [RFC5420], and it SHOULD be set

-accordingly.

-Once a node properly parses the Spectrum Selection sub-TLV

-received in an ERO Hop Attributes subobject, the node use the

-indicated spectrum assignment method (at that hop) for the LSP.

-In addition, the node SHOULD report compliance by adding an RRO

-Hop Attributes subobject with the WSON Processing Hop Attribute

-TLV (and its sub-TLVs) that indicate the utilized method.

-Frequency-Slot Selection TLVs carried in an RRO Hop Attributes

-subobject are subject to [RFC7570] and standard RRO processing;

-see [RFC3209].

 Frequency-slot Restriction Constraint TLV

-For any request that contains a Frequency-slot assignment, the requester (PCC) MUST be able to specify a restriction on the frequency-slots to be used.
+For any request that contains a Frequency-slot assignment, the requester (PCC) must be able to specify a restriction on the frequency-slots to be used.
 This restriction is to be interpreted by the PCE as a constraint on the tuning ability of the origination laser transmitter or on any other maintenance related constraints.

 The format of the Frequency-Slot Restriction Constraint TLV is as follows: